 So, what’s the strongest caliber?
 That depends on how you define “strongest.”
 It also depends on how the specific cartridge is loaded.
 Bullet weight, shape, power charge and type, and even the primer can all have an impact on velocity and the resulting energy.
 With that said, in the handgun world, some contenders for “most powerful” include the .500 Smith & Wesson and .460 Smith & Wesson Magnum.
 The .500 firing a 400-grain bullet can generate 2,877.1 foot-pounds of kinetic energy and 102.9 pounds-feet per second of momentum.
 The .460 Smith & Wesson Magnum with a 360-grain bullet delivers 2,885.1 foot-pounds and 97.7 pounds-feet per second.

 Whether a heavier bullet is better depends entirely on the job at hand.
 If you’re trying to knock over bowling pins or steel plates in a competition, we can make a case to use heavier and slower bullets.
 For self-defense, there are a myriad of other factors to consider.

 All else being equal, a heavier bullet will travel slower than a lighter one.
 That can be great for penetration, but if you are also counting on bullet expansion, that lower velocity may impact results.
 For example, if we look at 9mm ammo, it’s easier to get a lighter 115- or 124-grain bullet to expand than a 147-grain version.
 Of course, bullet manufacturers make adjustments to the projectile design to cause expansion at lower velocity.
 But physics is physics, and at lower speeds, it’s tougher to balance penetration and expansion.

 Did we answer your question?
 Is there more that you want to know?
 Let us know in the comments.
-Or keep the conversation going at USCCA.com/community.
+Or keep the conversation going at the USCCA Community.